roots-id/vc-schema-catalog/README.md

 # Verifiable Credential Schema Catalog
 Verifiable Credential schema catalog for [Interoperability within Atala Prism](https://cardano.ideascale.com/c/idea/382285)

+In the following repository we are consolidating Verifiable Credential Schemas for several verticals or use cases.
+The goal is to facilitate developers of Self-Sovereign Identity systems to find existing schemas that adapt closely to their project needs, promoting the building of interoperable systems from ground zero.
+The following is a curated compilation of links that point to entities that produced the schemas.
+This is a dynamic and ongoing project.
+We encourage anybody to complement that repository with additional schemas by opening and issue or PR.

 ## Table of contents
 1. [Specifications](#Specifications)
 2. [Education](#Education)